kimckenna/localbeans/README.md

 **Listing Grinds Relationship**
 - A listing can have one or many grinds and a grind can belong to no, one or many listings.
 - In order to keep the data normalised with a many to many relationship I have a listing_grinds table where a listing or grind can have many listing_grinds but a listing_grinds can only belong to one stockist and one brand.
+- The grinds are currently created through seeding, so no user is able to add or change them currently unless the seed data is manually changed.

 <p float="left" align="center">
   <img src="./docs/reservations_grinds.png" alt="index page desktop" />